 Enabling Microsoft Exchange support allows you to leverage ExA features, such as Microsoft Exchange policies and integrated mailbox and mail-enabled object management.
 You can enable or disable Microsoft Exchange support for each Administration server.
-You can also enable support for Microsoft Exchange Server 2003, Microsoft Exchange Server 2007, and Microsoft Exchange Server 2010 on the same Administration server.
+You can also enable support for the following Microsoft Exchange versions on the same Administration server: